alextuan/FlexSlider/README.txt

 --

 v1.0 2011-08-14 (Release)
-  - Free to use under the MIT license
+  - Free to use under the MIT license.